 Machinery risk assessment standards

-Several years ago EN 1050 was the risk assessment standard for machinery, but that was superseded by, first, EN ISO 14121-1, then this standard was superseded by EN ISO 12100:2010.
-This latter standard is harmonised to the Machinery Directive, which means that complying with it is not a legal requirement but will normally be sufficient to meet the applicable Essential Health and Safety Requirements of the Machinery Directive 2006/42/EC.
+The current standard relating to machine risk assessments is ISO 12100:2010, the equivalents of which are EN ISO 12100:2010 in Europe and BS EN ISO 12100:2010 in the UK.
+Several years ago EN 1050 (BS EN 1050 in the UK) was the risk assessment standard for machinery, but that was superseded by, first, EN ISO 14121-1 (BS EN ISO 14121-1 in the UK), then EN ISO 12100:2010 (BS EN ISO 12100:2010 in the UK).
+This current standard is harmonised to the Machinery Directive, which means that complying with it is not a legal requirement but will normally be sufficient to meet the applicable Essential Health and Safety Requirements of the Machinery Directive 2006/42/EC (the standard is said to provide a 'presumption of conformity' with the EHSRs).
 Note that the Machinery Directive only applies in Europe, and the current standard is identical to ISO 12100:2010, which is an international standard, so machine builders exporting to other countries should be able to use this standard and be confident of meeting their obligations regarding machinery risk assessments.
-For more information, see this article: EN ISO 12100:2010 combines EN ISO 12100 and EN ISO 14121-1.
+For more information about machine risk assessment standards, see these articles: EN ISO 12100:2010 combines EN ISO 12100 and EN ISO 14121-1 and The differences between EN 1050 and EN ISO 14121-1.

-Additional news and information will be added to this online guide to machinery risk assessment as it becomes available.
+Additional news and information will be added to this online machinery risk assessment guide as it becomes available.

 Jon Severn, Editor, MachineBuilding.net